yugabyte/yugabyte-db/docs/content/preview/launch-and-manage/monitor-and-alert/metrics/throughput.md

 | `Percentile_99_9` | The 99.9th percentile of the metric across all metrics measurements.
 | `Percentile_99_99` | The 99.99th percentile of the metric across all metrics measurements.
 | `max` | The maximum value of the metric across all measurements.
-| `total_sum/sum` | The aggregate of all the metric values across the measurements reflected in total_count/count.
+| `total_sum` | The aggregate of all the metric values across the measurements reflected in total_count/count.

 For example, if `SELECT * FROM table` is executed once and returns 8 rows in 10 microseconds, the `handler_latency_yb_ysqlserver_SQLProcessor_SelectStmt` metric would have the following attribute values: `total_count=1`, `total_sum=10`, `min=10`, `max=10`, and `mean=10`.
 If the same query is run again and returns in 6 microseconds, then the attributes would be as follows: `total_count=2`, `total_sum=16`, `min=6`, `max=10`, and `mean=8`.